Zan-the-Reacher/Curiosity-in-Appalachia/research/ANDROID Ops Workshop.md

-Here are the revised one-hour workshops for startups, NGOs, and libraries, incorporating the use of large language models (LLMs) during the mapping portion:
+Here are the  one-hour workshops for startups, NGOs, and libraries, incorporating the use of large language models (LLMs) during the mapping portion:

 ### Workshop 1: **Streamlining Startup Development with ANDROID Ops**
 **Objective**: Introduce startup teams to the ANDROID Ops framework to enhance their product development process.